Intrauterine Device Placement and Removal

 • Less than 7 days after spontaneous or induced abortion

-• Fully or nearly fully breastfeeding and amenorrheic, and less than six months postpartum
+• Fully or nearly fully breastfeeding and amenorrheic, and less than 6 months postpartum [12]

-If these criteria are not met, it is an acceptable practice to bridge the patient with a non-implantable form of contraception, including oral contraceptives, vaginal rings, transdermal patches, condoms, or medroxyprogesterone acetate injections.[19]
-If the patient still desires LARC insertion after starting one of these bridge methods, a repeat pregnancy test may be conducted in 3-4 weeks, and if negative, the patient may undergo LARC placement.[19]
-If placing a copper IUD, the prior form of birth control used does not need to be continued, as it will be effective immediately.
-However, if the levonorgestrel IUD is not placed within 7 days of the start of menses, an additional form of birth control should be used for 7 days.[21]
+If these criteria are not met, it is an acceptable practice to bridge the patient with a non-implantable form of contraception, such as oral contraceptives, vaginal rings, transdermal patches, condoms, or medroxyprogesterone acetate injections.[10]
+If the patient still desires LARC insertion after starting one of these bridging methods, a repeat pregnancy test may be conducted in 3 to 4 weeks.
+If the result is negative, the patient may undergo LARC placement.[10]
+For copper IUD placement, the prior method of contraception used does not need to be continued, as the copper IUD is effective immediately.
+However, if the levonorgestrel IUD is not placed within 7 days of the start of menses, an additional form of contraception should be used for 7 days.[12]

-Additionally, if needed, based on the patient's sexual history, a screening for sexually transmitted infections should also be done.
-Women who have not been screened for sexually transmitted infection should be screened at the time of insertion if indicated by guidelines; however, this should not delay the insertion of the device.[13]
-If a patient is found to be positive for an infection after insertion of the IUD, the patient should be treated with antibiotics, and the IUD should remain in place.[13]
+In addition, based on the patient's sexual history, screening for sexually transmitted infections should also be conducted.
+Women who have not been screened for sexually transmitted infections should be screened at the time of IUD insertion if indicated by guidelines; however, this should not delay the insertion of the device.[13]
+If a patient's test is positive for an infection after IUD insertion, the patient should be treated with antibiotics, and the IUD should remain in place.[13]
 There is a small risk, approximately 0.1%, of progression to pelvic inflammatory disease if patients have an infection at the time of insertion.
-However, the device should not be removed.[22]
-If a patient is noted to have purulent cervical discharge or physical exam consistent with an active infection, the IUD insertion should be postponed, and the patient should be treated.[16]
+However, the device should not be removed.[14]
+If a patient is noted to have purulent cervical discharge or a physical examination consistent with an active infection, the IUD insertion should be postponed, and the patient should be treated.[6]

-Once counseling and a negative pregnancy test are confirmed, the next step is to obtain informed consent.
-The risks, benefits, and side effects of the procedure must be explained to the patient.
-Risks to the patient include pain at the time of insertion, uterine perforation, which may necessitate surgery or cause unintended pregnancy, infection, bleeding at the site of insertion, and possible expulsion, which may go unnoticed, leading to unintended pregnancy, and alterations in a patient's monthly bleeding pattern.
-Additionally, if pregnancy does occur with an IUD in place, there is a higher risk of ectopic pregnancy or septic abortion.[23]
-When comparing the copper IUD and levonorgestrel IUD, there are key differences in the bleeding pattern changes.
-The copper IUD will typically cause menses to become heavier and occasionally longer.[14]
-Conversely, the levonorgestrel IUD leads to lighter menses and often complete cessation of menstrual bleeding because of the inhibitory action of progesterone on the endometrium.[24]
-This effect can also be seen with the lower dose levonorgestrel IUDs.
-However, there is a small percentage of patients who develop irregular bleeding and/or spotting with lower progesterone levels.[6][25]
+Once counseling is complete and a negative pregnancy test is confirmed, it is necessary to obtain informed consent.
+The risks, benefits, and adverse effects of the procedure must be explained to the patient.
+Risks associated with IUD insertion include pain at the time of insertion; malposition; uterine perforation, which may necessitate surgery; unintended pregnancy; infection; bleeding at the site of insertion; possible expulsion, which may go unnoticed and lead to unintended pregnancy; and alterations in a patient's monthly bleeding pattern.
+In addition, if pregnancy does occur with an IUD in place, there is a higher risk of ectopic pregnancy or septic abortion.[15]
+When comparing the copper IUD with the levonorgestrel IUD, there are key differences in the bleeding pattern changes.
+The copper IUD typically causes menses to become heavier and occasionally longer.[16]
+Conversely, the levonorgestrel IUD leads to lighter menses and often complete cessation of menstrual bleeding because of the inhibitory action of progesterone on the endometrium.[17]
+This effect can also be observed with the lower dose levonorgestrel IUDs.
+However, there is a small percentage of patients who develop irregular bleeding or spotting with lower progesterone levels.[18][19]

 Technique or Treatment